Your Effective Outdoor Gym

 5. Run on the Road or a Nearby Hill

-You can train for strength as well as endurance with the outdoor gym tools we have listed on top.
+You can train for strength as well as endurance with the outdoor gym tools we have listed above.

 Being outdoors has also proven to better mental health as well as general well-being.